For fifty years,

-In 2021, Adagio Health will celebrate 50 years of providing health and wellness services and support in western Pennsylvania.
-In recent years, the organization’s operational footprint has expanded to include seven counties in West Virginia, along with overseeing breast and cervical cancer screening and early detection programs in 62 counties across the state of Pennsylvania.
+Adagio Health has been providing health and wellness services and support in western Pennsylvania.
+Recently, the organization’s operational footprint has expanded to include seven counties in West Virginia, and five counties in southern New York.
+Adagio Health also manages the state-funded Breast and Cervical Cancer Early Detection Program (BCCEDP) in 62 counties across the state of Pennsylvania.

 Adagio Health’s services include family planning and reproductive healthcare for women, men and teens; breast and cervical cancer screening; adult preventive care and immunizations; PrEP (pre-exposure protection against HIV); access to nutritious food and dietary counseling; behavioral health services; healthcare referrals; prenatal care; education and breastfeeding support for new moms; tobacco cessation; and education on topics such as healthy relationships and substance abuse.